What’s margin investing? | Robinhood

 Note

-Crypto positions aren’t accounted for in your portfolio value because they aren’t securities, which are custodied with our affiliate, Robinhood Crypto, LLC.
+Crypto positions aren’t accounted for in your investing portfolio value because they aren’t securities, which are custodied with our affiliate, Robinhood Crypto, LLC.

 Loss example